Please ensure JavaScript is enabled for purposes of website accessibility Diagnosing Thyroid Eye Disease | TEPEZZA® (teprotumumab-trbw) for HCPs

 • CAS is a 7-point composite score measuring spontaneous orbital pain, gaze-evoked orbital pain, eyelid swelling, eyelid erythema, conjunctival redness, chemosis, and inflammation of caruncle or plica.
 A lower score indicates fewer symptoms but does not take symptom severity into account.
 The CAS is a composite score with equal weighting of a number of factors.
 However, the factors may not be of equal clinical weight to patients or to physicians treating these patients24,25

-Ask your patients if they are currently experiencing or have
+Ask your patients if they are currently experiencing or have ever experienced the following:

 • Spontaneous orbital pain